mauro-ferrario/html-page-to-save-txt-and-send-osc-data/README.md

-Get data from html URL and redirect to OSC output.
+Get data from html URL, fetch the link to txt files, download them, fetch them and redirect the data to OSC output.